Cholesterol: Physiology

-Cholesterol is essential for all animal life, with each cell capable of synthesizing it by way of a complex 37-step process.
+Cholesterol is essential for all animal life.
+While most cells are capable of synthesizing it, the majority of cholesterol is ingested or synthesized by hepatocytes and transported in the blood to peripheral cells.
+The levels of cholesterol in peripheral tissues are dictated by a balance of uptake and export.
+Under normal conditions, brain cholesterol is separate from peripheral cholesterol, i.e., the dietary and hepatic cholesterol do not cross the blood brain barrier.
+Rather, astrocytes produce and distribute cholesterol in the brain.

+De novo synthesis, both in astrocytes and hepatocytes, occurs by a complex 37-step process.
 This begins with the mevalonate or HMG-CoA reductase pathway, the target of statin drugs, which encompasses the first 18 steps.
 This is followed by 19 additional steps to convert the resulting lanosterol into cholesterol.
 A human male weighing 68 kg (150 lb) normally synthesizes about 1 gram (1,000 mg) of cholesterol per day, and his body contains about 35 g, mostly contained within the cell membranes.

 Typical daily cholesterol dietary intake for a man in the United States is 307 mg.
 Most ingested cholesterol is esterified, which causes it to be poorly absorbed by the gut.
 The body also compensates for absorption of ingested cholesterol by reducing its own cholesterol synthesis.
 For these reasons, cholesterol in food, seven to ten hours after ingestion, has little, if any effect on concentrations of cholesterol in the blood.
-However, during the first seven hours after ingestion of cholesterol, as absorbed fats are being distributed around the body within extracellular water by the various lipoproteins (which transport all fats in the water outside cells), the concentrations increase.
+Conversely, in rats, blood cholesterol is inversely correlated with cholesterol consumption: the more cholesterol a rat eats the lower the blood cholesterol.
+During the first seven hours after ingestion of cholesterol, as absorbed fats are being distributed around the body within extracellular water by the various lipoproteins (which transport all fats in the water outside cells), the concentrations increase.